Aidbox/examples/aidbox-subscriptions-to-kafka/README.md

-# Aidbox Subscriptions & Kafka TopicDestination
+# Topic-Based Subscription to Kafka

 This is a demo of [Aidbox SubscriptionTopic](https://docs.aidbox.app/modules-1/topic-based-subscriptions/wip-dynamic-subscriptiontopic-with-destinations) integrated with Kafka.